SushantSingh-23-01/RandomUIs/README.md

 ## 🚀 Getting Started

-**Not implemented (future todo's)**: Just download the neccessay libraries in scripts at the moment.
+**Not implemented (future todo's)**: At the moment, just download the neccessay libraries in scripts.
+I have all libraries on latest versions and not encountered any conflicts.

 ## 🤝 Contributing
 Contributions are always welcome!
 If you have an idea for a new UI, a bug report, or want to improve an existing design, please feel free to: